LeNekoza/GoHighLevelExpressFlow/README.md

-﻿# LeadConnector Integration API for  schduling appointment from Zoho CRM contacts on GHL
+﻿# LeadConnector Integration API for  scheduling appointment from Zoho CRM contacts on GHL

 This repository contains code for integrating with the LeadConnectorHQ API.
 LeadConnectorHQ is a platform that provides tools for managing calendars, appointments, and contacts.